ShrivardhanGoenka/SoftwareEngineeringProject2024/lab2/README.md

 ### Use Case Description and Use Case Diagram

 The use case diagram can be found [here](./Use%20Case%20Diagram.pdf).
-There is a PNG version also avaialable [here](./Use%20Case%20Diagram%20PNG.png)
+There is a JPG version also avaialable [here](./Use%20Case%20Diagram%20PNG.jpg)

 The use case description can be found [here](./Use%20Case%20Descriptions.pdf)